Trump announces suits against Facebook, Twitter and Google

 Facebook, Google and Twitter all declined comment Wednesday.

-Associated Press writer Matt O’Brien in Providence, Rhode Island contributed o this report.
+Associated Press writer Matt O’Brien in Providence, Rhode Island contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.